coatespt/cursor-twitter/SESSION_NOTES.md

 │  ├─ "????(&gt;_&lt; ) RT @eq_tokyo: ??????????(??20km)?M3.7????????????????0??(16:47:03)?????????????#saigai #eqjp #earthquake #jishin #?? #??"
 │  └─ "RT @eq_tokyo: ??????????(??20km)?M3.7????????????????0??(16:47:03)?????????????#saigai #eqjp #earthquake #jishin #?? #??"
 │

+# Notes on Issues That Have Come Up in Development
+## Cluster Quality
+The clusters don't seem nearly as good as they were with the old Java implementation.

+## Language

+It would be great to be able to run for only a certain language.
+Unfortunately, there is no good way to do this at present.

+### Language Field
+The language field in the Tweets is worse than worthless.
+No apparant relationship to the actual language of the tweet.

+Detecting the language on the fly would probably be a big slow-down, but it might be possible to do it in the original parser.

+### Language Imbalance in Clusters

+100% of the clusters appear to be in Spanish (or maybe some Portuguese) Need to see if English Tweets are really so rare?
+Investigation suggests
+  - This seems to be dependent on the Z scores. (?!?)
+  - z_scores: [4.0, 5.0, 4.0, 3.5, 3.5, 3.5, 3.5, 3.5, 3.5, 3.0]  got mucho Spanish clusters.
+  - z_scores: [5.0, 5.0, 5.0, 5.0, 3.5, 3.5, 3.5, 3.0, 2.5, 2.5]  got mucho English clusters and only some Spanish and Portuguese.